 07 of 13

-Carve out a Recessed Space in Foam to Set Your Pool Into
+Carve out a Recessed Space in Foam

 To carve recessed spaces into foam, use a polymer clay blade to outline the shape you want, then cut the shape into squares.
 Use the flexible polymer clay blade to remove these squares, then use a craft knife to trim the interior of your recess.